dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 Topics in enumerative, algebraic, and geometric combinatorics, chosen at instructor's discretion; may include advanced counting techniques, graph theory, combinatorial designs, matroids, and error-correcting codes.

 ### What is This Course All About? ###
-This course will be an introduction to [enumerative combinatorics](https://en.wikipedia.org/wiki/Enumerative_combinatorics) with an introduction to [generating function](https://en.wikipedia.org/wiki/Generating_function) techniques.
+This course focuses on [enumerative combinatorics](https://en.wikipedia.org/wiki/Enumerative_combinatorics) with an introduction to [generating function](https://en.wikipedia.org/wiki/Generating_function) techniques.

 <blockquote>
 <p>An ounce of practice is more than tons of preaching.</p>